batsilos/android_device_jiayu_g4s/README.md

 ----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---

-This is a device tree for Xiaomi Redmi_1s_TD(HM2014011) which is based on MT6582 SoC.
-Powered by ferhung.
+This is a device tree for Jiayu G4S which is based on MT6592 SoC.
+Powered by batsilos.
 # Build

 * init